Handbook of Green Chemistry

 Copyright © 1999-2015 by John Wiley and Sons, Inc. All Rights Reserved.

 Online ISBN: 9783527628698

 About this Book

 The Handbook of Green Chemistry is a landmark publication in green chemistry.
-Edited by the inventor of the 12 principles of Green Chemistry, Paul Anastas, the Handbook of Green Chemistry is a one-stop resource covering green catalysis, green solvents, green processes and green products over 12 volumes of content.
+Edited by one of the inventors of the 12 principles of Green Chemistry, Paul Anastas, the Handbook of Green Chemistry is a one-stop resource covering green catalysis, green solvents and green processes.

 Volume 1 – Green Catalysis – Homogeneous Catalysis